-"text" means any declarat ion, resolution, recommen dation or opinion adopted during a sitting; "prelimina ry draft text" m neans any proposal for a text being examined by a bureau or committee for approval; "draft text" mean means any proposal f or a text approved l by a bu reau or a committee ittee for presentation to a chamber or to the Congress fo or adoptio ז;
+"text" means declaration, resolution. any

+proposal for a text being examined by a bureau or a committee for approval; "draft text" means any proposal for a text approved by a bureau or a committee for presentation to a chamber or to the Congress for adoption;

+"in writing"

-"in writing" means in English or French and includes by electronic means.
+means in English or French and includes by electronic means.